Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

-The build process will fail in Ubuntu 16.05 due to the GCC 5.x compiler, when compiling Cuda sources.
+The build process will fail in Ubuntu 16.05 due to the GCC 5.x compiler, when compiling Cuda 7.5 sources.
+The updated version of Cuda Toolkit is required!
 The workaround is pending...
 You may try to use an older compiler.
 This is how it might go:

     sudo apt-get install g++-4.9 gcc-4.9 libgcc-4.9